pranavkonde/RSK-Gold-Miner-NFT/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support, please open an issue in the GitHub repository or contact the development team.

-## Acknowledgments

-- Rootstock (RSK) team for the testnet infrastructure
-- OpenZeppelin for the smart contract libraries
-- React team for the frontend framework